-The National Cancer Institute, an institute of the National Institutes of Health, Department of Health and Human Services, is contemplating the grant of an Exclusive Patent License to practice the inventions embodied in the Patents and Patent Applications listed in the Supplementary Information section of this Notice to Vor Biopharma Inc. (“Vor”), located in Cambridge, MA.
+The National Cancer Institute, an institute of the National Institutes of Health, Department of Health and Human Services, is contemplating the grant of an Exclusive Patent License to practice the inventions embodied in the Patents and Patent Applications listed in the Supplementary Information section of this Notice to Syncopation Life Sciences Inc., (“Syncopation”), located in Palo Alto, California.

-Only written comments and/or applications for a license which are received by the National Cancer Institute's Technology Transfer Center on or before June 15, 2020 will be considered.
+Only written comments and/or complete applications for a license which are received by the National Cancer Institute's Technology Transfer Center on or before July 9, 2021 will be considered.

 Start Supplemental Information

 E-080-2012-0: Human Monoclonal Antibodies Specific for CD22

 1. U.S. Provisional Patent Application 61/042,329, filed April 4, 2008 (E-080-2008-0-US-01);

 2. International Patent Application PCT/US2009/039,080, Filed April 1, 2009 (E-080-2008/0-PCT-02);